ksshivran/CSPGWorkshop/README.md

       - **Browser Tab** – used to simulate the MMS client and the GOOSE subscriber.

 #### 3.2 Labs
+In this section basic prerequisites are provided for the the workshop.
   1. Introduction to Linux Operating System, VM in Linux, and Installation
   - Learn how to set up and use Linux on a virtual machine.
   - The guide below provides a step-by-step walkthrough for running xubuntu Desktop using VirtualBox: